 Strictly speaking, the Padrone Smart+ isn’t a GPS computer as it relies on your smartphone for that data, but it gets a spot in our round-up regardless.

 The Bluetooth connectivity also means the Padrone can display heart rate and power data when paired with compatible sensors.
-That data is displayed on the well-sized screen and the unit itself is nice and slim.
+That data is displayed on a well-sized screen, and the unit itself is nice and slim.
 The coin cell battery offers up to four months of juice, according to Cateye, but we wish it was USB rechargeable.

-Why?
-Put simply, the battery life is huge, far out-performing any other computer on the market.
-Lezyne claims up to 48 hours but, as always, that’s a best case scenario with some of the battery-sapping featured (like Bluetooth and the backlight) turned off.
+The battery life is huge on the Mega XL GPS, far outperforming any other computer on the market.
+Lezyne claims up to 48 hours, but, as always, that’s a best-case scenario with some of the battery-sapping features (like Bluetooth and the backlight) turned off.
 Even so, you can ride for a seriously long time on a single charge, making the Mega XL GPS a very tempting option for audax riders, bikepackers or anyone who simply can’t be bothered to charge their computer.

-The mapping is fairly simple (certainly not as detailed as the Garmin Edge 520 Plus) but covers everything well and you get turn-by-turn navigation.
-You need to create a route using Lezyne’s own software for that and, generally speaking, it’s not as intuitive as the Garmin or Wahoo interface.
+The mapping is fairly simple (certainly not as detailed as the Garmin Edge 520 Plus) but covers everything well, and you get a turn-by-turn navigation.
+You need to create a route using Lezyne’s own software for that, and, generally speaking, it’s not as intuitive as the Garmin or Wahoo interface.
 If you want a colour screen, take a look at Lezyne’s Mega C computer, which is also smaller (but has less battery life).

-Setup on the computer itself is simple through Lezyne’s companion app, with all the data options you’d expect and need, as well as phone alerts thanks to the Bluetooth Smart connectivity.
+Setup on the computer itself is simple through Lezyne’s companion app, with all the data options you’d expect and need, as well as phone alerts thanks to Bluetooth Smart connectivity.
 The computer can auto-sync ride data to Strava, but it’s pretty slow.
-The device is also on the chunky size, but then that huge battery has to be housed somewhere.
+The device is chunky, but then that huge battery has to be housed somewhere.

 What is the best GPS computer for cyclists?